Teewa56/SolarSync/readme.md

 - **Reputation System**: Producer/consumer reliability scoring based on trading history
 - **Grid Balancing**: Incentivize energy storage and demand shifting for grid stability
 - **Mobile-First Design**: Native iOS/Android app with seamless wallet integration
+- **Agents**: This app will also make use of ADK agent framework to manager agent.

 ## 🛠 Tech Stack